ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/the_same_me.md

 - Anything making me stuck?
 - What would get me unstuck?

 Suggestions imply choice.
-I can make a choice.
+You can make a choice.

 ![Dr. R written by hand]({static}/images/dr_r_sm.png)